rikytogni/tutorial_git/README_CFDEMcoupling.md

 CFDEM®coupling-PUBLIC is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-CFDEMcoupling is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantabiity** or **fitness for a particular purpouse**; see the GNU General Public License for more details.
+CFDEM®coupling is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantabiity** or **fitness for a particular purpouse**; see the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with CFDEM®coupling-PUBLIC; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.